wp-plugins/wp-ultimate-recipe/readme.txt

 * Very first version of this plugin

 == Upgrade notice ==

+= 0.0.21 =
+Upgrade for a new fancy admin page

 = 0.0.20 =
 Upgrade for WordPress 3.8 compatibility and some bugfixes